Master Bathroom Makeover for less than $4500

 The old entry into the closet was sealed off and a new door into our master bedroom was created.

 By repurposing a shelving unit from the closet, we were able to create a unique storage space for our bathroom.

 The walls were covered with 1/4 inch plywood cut into six inch strips.
-We used a fabulous, new interior mineral paint made by Romabio giving our walls a creamy texture.
+There is a fabulous, new interior mineral paint made by Romabio giving our walls a creamy texture.

 The green color has me swooning!